UKHSA-Internal/data-dashboard-infra/README.md

   `source uhd.sh`

-- Login to the aws dev and tools accounts, this will assume the tools role
+- Login to the aws auth-dev and tools accounts, this will initially assume the tools role.

-  `uhd aws login`
+  `uhd aws login-auth`

 - Confirm which role and account are assumed.